samthor/duckql/README.md

 ## API

-The `RequestContext` is an object which wraps up the selections of your query in a structured way.
+The `ResolverContext` is an object which wraps up the selections of your query in a structured way.
 Most importantly, it has a property `selection`, which contains a recursive type `SelectionNode`:

 ```ts